Responsible Sourcing of Precious Metals

 DMCC Review Protocol

 In November 2012, DMCC issued the ‘Responsible Sourcing of Precious Metals Review Protocol’ (the DMCC review protocol), which will ensure that Dubai Good Delivery (DGD) accredited member refineries and global industry participants that have adopted the guidance are compliant with the DMCC issued guidelines.
-Version 3.1 of the Review Protocol was released in June 2013 with minor updates which provide clarification on amended areas such as role of the DMCC review committee and definition of compliance with low risk deviations.
-Additional sections have been enhanced such as public reporting and annual review requirements.
+Version 3.3 of the Review Protocol was released in August 2014 and the version control documenting previous changes to the Review Protocol can be accessedhere

 The DMCC Review Protocol will provide guidance to international audit firms and DMCC approved reviewers for conducting assessments on DGD member refineries’ due diligence processes, as well as ensure a level of conformity when implementing the DMCC Guidance.
 The Review Protocol promotes responsible sourcing throughout DGD accredited refiners supply chain and will serve as an international industry benchmark.

 Gold and precious metals market participants can report any adverse information with regards to conflict gold to DMCC in confidence on firstname.lastname@example.org